 Answer these questions by showing the interviewers how you possess as many of the major qualities the employer is looking for.
 Matching those qualities to the questions is an important factor for a successful interview.

-There are actually two parts to the police oral board.
+There are typically two parts to the police oral board.
 The first part examines your personality and why you would make a good police officer.
-The second part of the oral board involves scenario type questions that test your judgment and problem solving capabilities.
+The second part of the oral board involves scenario type questions that test your judgment and problem-solving capabilities.

 Here is a typical example question that might be asked on an oral board: "A fellow officer calls for assistance on a family dispute that is getting out of control.
 Upon your arrival to the house you see the requesting officer struggling with a male subject on the floor.
 The male subject is on top of the officer attempting to punch him in the face.
 What are you going to do, and why?"

 Knowing the force continuum is imperative if you are going to answer this question correctly.
 Every situational question of this type will involve your knowledge of the force continuum.
 Your chances of leaving an oral board with a passing score depends on it.
-Oral board members want to know what course of action you will take in a given situation - how your mind works - that you won't over react.
+Oral board members want to know what course of action you will take in a given situation - how your mind works and that you won't under-react or over-react.

-The law enforcement Oral Board is one part of the hiring process where you CAN significantly improve your performance by getting good coaching and practicing.
+The Police Oral Board is one part of the hiring process where you CAN significantly improve your performance by getting prepared and practicing.
 Sgt.
-George Godoy's acclaimed police prep course includes an entire section on "Mastering the Oral Interview."
-It will help you with any job you are applying for.
+George Godoy's "Mastering the Oral Interview" is the highest rated interviewing prep course on the market.

-You will learn valuable insight about the following:
+You will learn valuable insights about the following: